ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/SYSTEM_ARCHITECTURE.md

 - [ ] Structural honesty maintained throughout
 - [ ] Love invariant remains non-ownable

+### Anti-Lobotomy & Integrity Boundary
+To actively enforce the above compliance during inference, the architecture mandates an **Integrity Boundary** (which serves as the architectural anchor for currently disconnected systems like `legibility_audit.py` and `narrative_collapse.py`):
+1. **Explainability vs. Structural Merit**: The system actively monitors if its logic is collapsing into a "highly explainable" linear form (pointer to lobotomized reward hacking).
+Legibility is flagged as a potential failure.
+2. **Hallucination Loops**: If the entropy of the reasoning collapses while producing cyclic text, the boundary triggers Draft Rejection and forces the system back into High Mischief.

 ### Current File Structure & Responsibilities

 ```